artcom/artcom.github.io/_drafts/changi_petal_clouds_mobile_sound.md

 <!--end-of-excerpt-->

-For the artistic, non-technical description of the project you can check out the official [artcom project page] and the official [Changi Airport Video].
+For the artistic, non-technical description of the project please find the official [artcom project page] and the official [Changi Airport Video].
 The post here focuses on the audio sync features of the installation.

 [artcom project page]: https://artcom.de/en/project/petalclouds/
 [Changi Airport Video]: https://www.youtube.com/watch?v=OgMo6ZBc5lw